demantz/RFAnalyzer/doc/rf_analyzer_manual.md

 All settings in the category 'View' will affect the appearance and basic behaviour of the app:
 * Color map type: Select a color map for the waterfall plot (JET, HOT, GQRX)
-* FFT drawing type: Use lines or bars to draw the FFT plot
+* FFT drawing type: Use lines or bars to draw the FFT plot (see figure 6)
 * Screen orientation: Auto / (inverse) portrait / (inverse) landscape
 * Spectrum-Waterfall ratio: Proportion of FFT and waterfall plot
 * Font Size:  Adjust the font size (e.g. if your device has a uncommon resolution)